dingxiangfei2009/rust-rfcs/text/0000-supertrait-auto-impls.md

             tens: self.int / 10,
         }
     }
+    // Now `MyStruct` is also automatically `Serialize`
+    // via a proxy.
 }
 ```
 And then `MyStruct` automatically implements `Serialize` by creating a `MyStructProxy` instance and serializing the proxy.
 So for example `MyStruct { name: "a", int: 42 }` is serialized into json as `{"name":"a","tens":4,"digit":2}`.